GermanMalykh/nemesis-helper/README.md

 - retreat token: possibility to "retreat" chosen intruder which moves it back to bag pool

 **Drawer:**
-- 2 languages: English, Polish (logs only available in english)
+- 3 languages: Russian, English, Polish (logs only available in english)
 - light and dark mode
 - search room modal (room descriptions with search by name)
-- FAQ with answers (can use browser's search or jump to FAQ section)
+- FAQ with answers (with search)
 - critical gameplay moments
 - game logs (purely to see what has happened before for reminding or debugging purposes)
 - about application with useful usage information